DATA PROCESSING AGREEMENTBACKGROUND

 - Unless otherwise set out below, each capitalised term in this DPA shall have the meaning set out in the Agreement, and the following capitalised terms used in this DPA shall be defined as follows:

-- “Controller” has the meaning given in the GDPR.
+- “Controller” has the meaning given in the Data Protection Laws.

-- “Customer Personal Data” means the “personal data” (as defined in the GDPR) described in ANNEX 2 and any other personal data that we process on behalf of the Customer in connection with our provision of the Services.
+- “Customer Personal Data” means the “personal data” (as defined in the Data Protection Laws) described in ANNEX 1 and any other personal data that we process on behalf of the Customer in connection with our provision of the Services.

 - “European Economic Area” or “EEA” means the Member States of the European Union together with Iceland, Norway, and Liechtenstein.

-- “Processing” has the meaning given in the GDPR, and “Process” will be interpreted accordingly.
+- “Processing” has the meaning given in the Data Protection Laws, and “Process” will be interpreted accordingly.

-- “Processor” has the meaning given in the GDPR.
+- “Processor” has the meaning given in the Data Protection Laws.

 - “Security Incident” means any accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Customer Personal Data.